pddasig/Machine-Learning-Competition-2023/README.md

 8. Max submissions per day: 3
 9. Max submissions total: 100

-### <a>Contest Committee</a>
-Wen Pan, Michael Ashby, Lei Fu, Yanxiang Yu, HyungJoo Lee, Jaehyuk Lee

 ### <a>Timeline</a>

-- __October 15, 2021__ - Registration deadline.
-You must email Lei Fu (pdda_sig@spwla.org) with team information (team name, member names, affiliations, and emails) before this date in order to compete.
+- __April 15, 2023__ - Registration deadline.
+You must email Wen Pan (pdda_sig@spwla.org) with team information (team name, member names, affiliations, and emails) before this date in order to compete.
-- __November 1, 2021__ - Competition starts and data releases on github.
+- __April 22, 2023__ - Competition starts and data releases on github.
-- __February 1, 2022__ - Submission deadline.
+- __June 22, 2023__ - Submission deadline.
-- __March 1, 2022__ - Announce winners.
+- __July 1, 2023__ - Announce winners.
-- __March 23/24, 2022__ - Award ceremony and presentations in the special session of the SPWLA Spring Topical Conference - Petrophysical Machine Learning.
+- __July 23/24, 2023__ - Award ceremony and presentations in the special session of the SPWLA Spring Topical Conference - Petrophysical Machine Learning.

 All deadlines are at 11:59 PM UTC on the corresponding day unless otherwise noted.
 The competition organizers reserve the right to update the contest timeline if they deem it necessary.